 - Contact local massage schools to see whether they offer massages at a discount.

 - Ask for discounts where you get your massage services.

 The Bottom Line

 Be sure to discuss these options with your doctor.
-If your physician prescribes massage therapy as part of a treatment plan, that may allow you to claim it on your health insurance.
+If your doctor prescribes massage therapy as part of a treatment plan, that may allow you to claim it on your insurance.

 How do you find a massage therapist who accepts your insurance?